-With a day's delay, Father Christmas has brought you the WP-News: The main part of today's news is, of course, yesterday's release of WordPress 5.0.
-Due to the tight schedule, not all plugins made it to the release.
-100% Gutenberg-compatible for the release.
-In addition, you can find out today which SEO measures that will be will be particularly important.
-And we show you how we are working on the Raidboxes corporate vision vision.
+With a day delay, Santa Claus has the WP News for you in the luggage: The main role in today's news plays of course the release of WordPress 5.0 yesterday.
+Due to the tight schedule, not all plugins have managed to be 100% Gutenberg -compatible for the release.
+Also, today you'll learn which SEO measures will be especially important in 2019.
+And we'll show you how we've been working on the Raidboxes corporate vision.

 Google's regular algorithm updates mean that there are constantly new best practices in search engine optimization (SEO) that you should know and apply.
 This means that in 2019 it will also be exciting to see which measures you can use to bring your content even further to the front.
 Michael Schöffmann from the advertising agency FUXIG has valuable SEO tips for you and explains why, in addition to the existing ranking factors, Google's artificial intelligence RankBrain as well as mobile first and voice search will set the tone next year.